ognistik/alfred-superwhisper/README.md

 - Fully control the workflow using **Alfred's bar, keyboard shortcuts, or an external trigger.**

-- Alfred's actions for p**rocessing audio files with SuperWhisper** and for **clean rendering of SuperWhisper's JSON files with Alfred's Textview**.
+- Alfred's actions for **processing audio files with SuperWhisper** and for **clean rendering of SuperWhisper's JSON files with Alfred's Textview**.

 - **Supports fuzzy search and filtering.** This allows you to—for example—filter ‘Super Mode’ by simply typing ‘sm’ while in the modes menu.